hardcamls/zprize/msm_overview.md

 # Hardcaml on the Web

-Configure our designs, download RTL and perform simulations all within the comfort of your web browser!
+Configure our designs, download RTL and perform simulations all within your browser!

 - [Karatsuba ofman multiplier](apps/msm/msm-karatsuba-ofman-mult.html)
 - [Barrett Reduction](apps/msm/msm-barrett-reduction.html)